 The freeware Doom-engine game Judith, in which a series of flashbacks of a wife finding a secret room in her husband's castle with a torture victim inside and the subsequent mercy-killing of the victim leads to the wife encountering a particularly haunting version of this trope.

 General Tarquin has had nine wives: while we know that he simply divorced the first one (Elan and Nale's mother), the ninth recently died 'of mysterious circumstances'.
 It also turns out that some of his former wives were convinced to marry him through brutal torture.
 It's also distinctly possible that when he said he was going out of the way to keep from having children (he didn't want an heir), he meant he was killing his wives for getting pregnant.

 Subverted in the case of Tarquin's ninth wife, who really did die due to mysterious circumstances.
-She was distantly related to a certain black dragon that Vaarsuvius cast a Familicide spell on.
+She was distantly related to a certain black dragon whose family line Vaarsuvius cast the infamous Familicide spell upon.

 In Code Monkeys, Gameavision head honcho Larrity has had seven wives, all of which have died under mysterious circumstances.
 Added to the creepiness factor is that he has several of them stuffed and on display in either his office or his vault.